Skip to content

 The notification indicator in the TUI top bar takes its color from the highest-priority unread bucket present:

-• Orange — at least one unread PRIORITY notification (plan approval, user question, mentor review, axe error, …)
+• Orange — at least one unread PRIORITY or ERRORS notification (plan approval, user question, mentor review, axe error digest, agent error report, …)

 • Gold — only regular INBOX notifications are unread